beyretb/AnimalAI-Olympics/README.md

 | C   | switch camera       |
 | R   | reset environment   |

-**Note**: on some platforms, playing manually in full screen makes the environment slow, keep the environment in window mode for better performance.

 ## Competition Tests

 We will be releasing further details about the tests in the competition over the coming weeks.
 The tests will be split